adjust/marmalade_sdk/README.md

 iOS project in Xcode and add support to handle universal links from there.
 If you are interested in finding out how to do that on the native side, please consult our [native iOS universal links guide][universal-links-guide].

+### <a id="deeplinking-reattribution">Reattribution via deep links

+Adjust enables you to run re-engagement campaigns with usage of deep links.
+For more information on how to do that, please check our [official docs][reattribution-with-deeplinks].

+If you are using this feature, the adjust SDK supports this feature out of the box and no additional setup in your app's code is needed.

 [dashboard]:   http://adjust.com
 [adjust.com]:  http://adjust.com